Enhanced Skills - Program Info - Health Equity (formerly Global Health)

 This conscientious practitioner will possess the skills, knowledge, values and attitudes to care for him or herself well over the course of their global health career.

 - Refugee and immigrant health

 Infectious disease including HIV, TB, and hepatitis

-Assessment is based on the year-long creation of a learner-driven portfolio, which utilizes a variety of assessment tools including reflective exercises and advocacy work, and is presented at the end of the year.
+Assessment is based on ongoing formative feedback and assessment from faculty mentors and coaches, as well as the year-long creation of a learner-driven portfolio, which utilizes a variety of assessment tools including reflective exercises and advocacy work, and is presented at the end of the year.